Developers

 Custom slugs, tags and folders are an edit, not a create

 The create-dynamic action doesn't set a custom slug, tags or a folder — the POST /v1/dynamic endpoint doesn't accept them at creation.
-Set those afterwards in the dashboard, or via PATCH /v1/dynamic/{id} from your own code.
+Set them in a following Update Dynamic QR Code step (it takes slug, tags and folder), or in the dashboard.
 Lock in a memorable slug before you print, since changing it later breaks the old link.

 Worked Zap: form submission → dynamic code → email